Time to Relook India’s Contempt Law

-This article, ‘Time to Relook India’s Contempt Law‘ by Mudassir Hasan, a final year law student of Faculty of Law, Jamia Millia Islamia, focuses on the evolution of Contempt law in England, laws prevailing in India regarding Contempt, its flaws and in the end, the article focuses on the need to revisit the law.
+This article, ‘Time to Relook India’s Contempt Law‘, focuses on the evolution of Contempt law in England, laws prevailing in India regarding Contempt, its flaws and in the end, the article focuses on the need to revisit the law.

-PM Modi once remarked that debate, discussion, and dissent is an essential part of a democracy.
-The power of contempt is vested with the judiciary and in the recent past, it is alleged that the judiciary has misused it to a put full stop to its critics.
+PM Modi once remarked that debate, discussion, and dissent is an essential part of democracy.
+The power of contempt is vested with the judiciary, and in the recent past, it is alleged that the judiciary has misused it to put a full stop to its critics.

-There are reasonable restrictions for both the freedom of speech and expression and the contempt of court, but in a democratic country, governed by rule of law, freedom of speech should be valued more than contempt of court.
-This is the prime reason why the world democracies like the UK and the USA have weakened the law of contempt of court.
+There are reasonable restrictions for freedom of speech and expression and the contempt of court, but in a democratic country governed by the rule of law, freedom of speech should be valued more than contempt of court.
+This is the prime reason world democracies like the UK and the USA have weakened the law of contempt of court.

 Evolution of Contempt law in the United Kingdom

-The judges punished those who disobeyed them, interrupted, and pay disrespect towards the directives implemented by the court’s orders.
+The judges punished those who disobeyed them, interrupted, and paid disrespect towards the directives implemented by the court’s orders.
 Over time, the law gets drastically evolved.
-The English judicial system had played a pivotal role in transforming the law on contempt.
+The English judicial system played a pivotal role in transforming the law on contempt.

-In Spycatcher case of 1987, a paper named daily mirror published an upside-down image of lords and called them “you old fools” in the caption.
-The lords in its reply said:
+In the Spycatcher case of 1987, a paper named daily mirror published an upside-down image of lords and called them “you old fools” in the caption.
+The lords, in their reply, said:

 “I cannot deny that I am old; it’s the truth.
 Whether I am a fool or not is a matter of perception of someone else there is no need to invoke the powers of contempt.”

-Again in 2016, a similar headline came into the picture when the daily mail called three judges “Enemies of the People” in a publication but the reaction of the judiciary was the same, they neither paid heed to the statement neither issued the contempt proceeding.
+Again in 2016, a similar headline came into the picture when the daily mail called three judges “Enemies of the People” in a publication, but the reaction of the judiciary was the same, they neither paid heed to the statement nor issued the contempt proceeding.

-The report also asserted that the law not only prevent the people from thinking erroneous ideas about the judges but it also obstructs the people’s mind to think of right ideas about the conduct of judges.
-Following this report, the UK parliament enacted an act titled: Crime and Court Act, 2013 who’s Section 33 of the act deals with the “abolition of scandalizing the judiciary as a form of contempt of Court”.
+The report also asserted that the law not only prevent people from thinking erroneous ideas about the judges but it also obstructs the people’s mind from thinking of the right ideas about the conduct of judges.
+Following this report, the UK parliament enacted an act titled: Crime and Court Act, 2013 whose Section 33 of the act deals with the “abolition of scandalizing the judiciary as a form of contempt of Court”.

 Thus, the country which gave birth to the law of contempt is now taking initiatives to curb the contempt law to flourish the noble right of freedom of speech and expression.